 The program offers many teaching opportunities and support for professional development, and it maximizes training for research.

-The university provides several services exclusively to graduate students.
+The university provides several services exclusively for graduate students.
 The Graduate Student Writing Support office can help you with writing, and the Center for Interdisciplinary Research offers assistance with statistical research.

 A Dissertation Boot Camp and other specialized workshops are available through the Toulouse Graduate School.
 Many of the workshops are available online for your convenience.

-You need to meet the minimum requirements for the graduate school and the department's specific requirements.
-Graduate school requirements and possible exceptions are outlined at the graduate school website.
-The department's requirements include submitting:
+You need to meet the minimum requirements for the graduate school and the department’s specific requirements.
+Graduate school requirements and possible exceptions are outlined at the school's website.
+The department’s requirements include submitting:

-Undergraduates planning to apply for graduate training should take the GRE during their senior year.
+Undergraduates planning to apply for graduate admission should take the GRE during their senior year.